bryancostanich/.conductor/README.md

 #### Registering

-Once the Gemini CLI is installed and the Conductor repo has been cloned, you can register Conductor as an extension via the following termina command:
+Once the Gemini CLI is installed and the Conductor repo has been cloned, you can register Conductor as an extension via the following terminal command:

 ```bash
 gemini extensions link [path to conductor_repo]/extensions/conductor
 ```

-### Launching Conductor
+### Launching Conductor as a Gemini Extension

 Conductor can be launched within Gemini using one of two commands: